iNZightVIT/linux/README.md

 # iNZightVIT Installer for Linux Systems

 An installer for iNZightVIT for use on Debian based systems (this includes Ubuntu and its various flavours, such as Linux Mint).
+Once installed, you will be able to run `inzight` or `vit` to launch each of iNZight or VIT respectively.

 ## Quick Start